Furanshisuko17/QA-Projects/README.md

 # QA-Projects

-First project, just a random passoword generator
+Second project, a word, character and sentence counter made with SvelteKit + TailwindCSS